emprcl/emprcl.github.io/content/runal.md

 <hr/>

-**Runal** is a simple creative coding environment for text and ascii art, that runs in the terminal.
+**Runal** is a text-based creative coding environment, that runs in the terminal.

-It works similarly as [processing](https://processing.org/) or [p5js](https://p5js.org/) and can either be programmed with [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript), or used as a [Go](https://go.dev/) package.
+It works similarly as [processing](https://processing.org/) or [p5js](https://p5js.org/) but it does all the rendering as text.
+It can either be programmed with [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript), or used as a [Go](https://go.dev/) package.

 ![runal screenshot](/images/runal/screenshot.png)